 It uses a 3D animation model of the Lenovo ThinkSmart and shows how this tool can be used to deploy and monitor all of their Lenovo ThinkSmart meeting room devices.

-Another catchy aspect of the video is how abstract it is.
-It uses infographics, randomly moving blocks, and shapes while explaining complex functions.
-All in all, it’s quite an engaging product demo video that makes a complex offering easy to digest.
+All in all, it’s a quite engaging product demo video that makes a complex offering easy to understand.

-Communication and staying connected is very important in business—whether you work behind a desk, in front of customers, or in some other role.
+Communication and staying connected is vital in any business—whether you’re behind a desk, on the shop floor, or working remotely.

 Creating product demos is just one part of strengthening your video marketing.
 Want to know what other videos can take it further?